elementjs/elt/README.md

 ## Dynamicity through Observables and Verbs

-Verbs are simply functions whose name is a verb (hence the name), that usually start prefixed with `$`, to add a visual emphasis on their presence.
+Verbs are simply functions whose name is a verb (hence the name), that usually start with an uppercase letter to add a visual emphasis on their presence.
-The fact they're verbs is to mean they represent dynamicity, things that change.
+The reason they're named "verbs" is to emphasise the fact they represent dynamicity, things that change.

 While they could have been implemented as Components, the choice was deliberately made to make them regular function calls to insist on the fact that they're not just some html component that will sit in the document once rendered.